Frontiers journals are at the top of citation and impact metrics

 Manuscripts submitted to Systems Microbiology should address experimental and theoretical aspects of the wider field of Systems Microbiology; in particular, they should i) address and advance biological or technical challenges to data collection, storage and processing, and ii) provide towards progress in the development of standards for the exchange and communication of these data obtained from existing and evolving omics platforms as well as their processing and analyses.

 Please consider the quality and content requirements for experimental studies as outlined below:

-Systems Microbiology does not consider descriptive studies that define gene families using basic phylogenetics (eg. 16S rRNA), unless they are accompanied by a clear hypothesis and experimentation and provide insight into the microbiological system or process being studied.
+Systems Microbiology does not consider descriptive studies that are solely based on amplicon (eg. 16S rRNA) profiles, unless they are accompanied by a clear hypothesis and experimentation and provide insight into the microbiological system or process being studied.
 Authors are encouraged to submit a cover letter alongside the manuscript where they specify the methods used to test the hypothesis and how the reported results support and validate this hypothesis.

 Indexed in: PubMed, PubMed Central, Scopus, Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), Semantic Scholar, Ulrich's Periodicals Directory, CLOCKSS, EI Compendex, OpenAIRE, Zetoc

 CH – 1005 Lausanne

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact firstname.lastname@example.org